- UCAS course code

 Introduction to drug targets: Structure, function and cellular location of ligand-gated channels, voltage gated channels, enzymes, nuclear hormone receptors, transporters and pumps, G-protein coupled receptors.

 Nature of drug receptor interactions: Agonists, antagonists and partial agonists, efficacy, drug structures, pharmacophores and selectivity.
 Concentration-response relationships.
-Gaddum, Schild analysis.
+Gaddum equation; Cheng-Prusoff Equation

 Role of specialized disciplines within pharmacology: toxins from animal and plant sources, molecular and cellular techniques in pharmacology, discovering the structure of G protein coupled receptors.

-Drugs acting on the cardiovascular/respiratory systems: Antihypertensive drugs, antidysrhythmic drugs, drugs used to treat angina and cardiac failure, lipid lowering drugs, drugs used to treat and prevent thrombosis, drugs used to treat asthma.
+Drugs acting on the cardiovascular/respiratory systems Antihypertensive drugs, antidysrhythmic drugs, drugs used to treat angina, acute coronary syndromes and cardiac failure, lipid lowering drugs, drug used to treat and prevent thrombosis, stroke and “brain killers”, drugs used to treat asthma.

 - Analytical skills